Miriam Lichtheim: Biography

-In 1934, the family emigrated to Palestine, where Miriam studied under Hans Jakob Polotsky in the Hebrew University in Jerusalem.
+In 1934, the family emigrated to Mandatory Palestine.
+On 26 December 1935, Lichtheim became a naturalised Palestinian citizen.
+Lichtheim studied under Hans Jakob Polotsky in the Hebrew University in Jerusalem.
 In a paper of recollections about her teacher, she recalls that, at the beginning of the year, in Polotsky's Egyptian class there were four students; at the end, only she remained.
 During Miriam's time at the Hebrew University, her father Richard became the representative of the World Zionist Organisation at the League of Nations, and relocated to Geneva with Irene.
 They would return in 1946 following the end of World War II and the founding of Israel.